marianaserranoc/Rapid_prototyping/evidence-log/experiment-card.md

 # Experiment Card

 ## Hypothesis
-Peak-only boutique fitness users will book and attend at least one off-peak class slot within 7 days under a direct, non-monetary concierge nudge offering priority access or social accountability matching.
+Peak-only boutique fitness users will book and attend at least one off-peak class within 7 days when shown a short list of available off-peak options (not just one suggested slot), delivered via a non-monetary nudge.

 ## Method
-Run a Concierge experiment with peak-only boutique fitness users by manually reaching out via WhatsApp/DM with personalized non-monetary nudges (priority access or social accountability matching) and manually booking their slots, to observe whether users actually book and attend at least one off-peak class within 7 days.
+Run a Concierge experiment with peak-only boutique fitness users by manually reaching out via WhatsApp/DM with a short, personalized list of available off-peak options (e.g., 2-3 classes across different times/studios), framed as a non-monetary nudge (priority access or social accountability matching), and manually coordinating their booking, to observe whether users actually book and attend at least one off-peak class within 7 days.

 ## Metric
 Measure booking rate as the count of users who book an off-peak class slot within 7 days of receiving the nudge, out of total users contacted.